Mailu/Mailu/docs/cli.rst

 The ``-key: null`` notation can also be used to reset an attribute to its default.
 To reset *spam_threshold* to it's default *80* use ``-spam_threshold: null``.

+A new dkim key can be generated when adding or modifying a domain, by using the special value ``dkim_key: -generate-``.

 This is a complete YAML template with all additional parameters that can be defined: